vikramsg/vikramsg.github.io/_posts/2026-01-06-introduction-to-formal-methods---part-1.md

 In Quint, these actions are a menu of choices.
-At every step, the system (the Quint simulator) asks: "Which of these actions is allowed to happen right now?", for example, at the beginning everyone is `INIT`.
+At every step, the system (the Quint simulator) asks: "Which of these actions is allowed to happen right now?", for example, at the beginning, everyone is in the `INIT` state.

 -   Can `ReceiveSyn` happen?
 No. It requires `client_state == SYN_SENT`.
 -   Can `SendSyn` happen?
 Yes.
 It requires `client_state == INIT`.